 Line managers need to be trained in:

-- the organisation’s absence policies and procedures
+- The organisation’s sickness absence policies and procedures.

-- the way fit notes operate and how to act upon any advice given by the doctor
+- The way fit notes operate and how to act upon any advice given by the doctor.

-- the legal and disciplinary aspects of absence, including potential disability discrimination issues
+- The legal and disciplinary aspects of absence, including potential disability discrimination issues.

-- maintaining absence record-keeping and understanding facts and figures on absence
+- Maintaining absence record-keeping and understanding facts and figures on absence.

-- the role of occupational health services and proactive measures to support staff health and wellbeing
+- The role of occupational health services and proactive measures to support staff health and wellbeing.

-- the development of return-to-work interview skills
+- Developing return-to-work interview skills.

 Managing long-term absence